Philadelphia files suit over national opioid settlement

 With Philadelphia pursuing its own, potentially more lucrative litigation against the opioid industry, District Attorney Larry Krasner denounced the national agreement and asked a state court to declare that Attorney General Josh Shapiro has no authority to bind the city to it.

-Krasner also blasted Shapiro, a fellow Democrat, for acquiescing to a settlement that he said fails to hold opioid distributors and manufacturers sufficiently accountable for the damage they have caused in Philadelphia and elsewhere.
+Krasner blasted Shapiro, a fellow Democrat, for acquiescing to a settlement that he said fails to hold opioid distributors and manufacturers sufficiently accountable for the damage they have caused in Philadelphia and elsewhere.

 “We are not going to accept a settlement that is a sellout,” Krasner said in a news conference.
 “And from what I see, this is a sellout.
 The money is too low, the payments are too slow, and the money may never show.”

+The national settlement “is the only way to jumpstart a billion dollars’ worth of treatment for communities in need any time soon,” said the spokesperson, Molly Stieber.
+“The alternative is to make families wait years for an uncertain outcome that could leave them with nothing.”

-A message was sent to Shapiro’s office seeking comment.
-In a statement Wednesday, the state’s top prosecutor and expected 2022 gubernatorial candidate acknowledged the opioid epidemic’s cost is “far more than this deal” but said it would provide an infusion of funds for treatment and addiction and put in place significant industry controls “that will help prevent this type of crisis from happening again.”
+The state’s top prosecutor and expected 2022 gubernatorial candidate has previously acknowledged the opioid epidemic’s cost is “far more than this deal” but said it would provide an infusion of funds for treatment and addiction and put in place significant controls on the industry.

 The national deal would be part of the ongoing effort to address the nationwide opioid addiction and overdose crisis.
 Prescription drugs and illegal ones like heroin and illicitly produced fentanyl have been linked to more than 500,000 deaths in the U.S. since 2000.
 The number of cases reached a record high in 2020.